 December babies are super lucky!
 Of all the months of the year, only a few feature three separate birthstones.
-December’s birthstones are turquoise, blue zircon, and tanzanite.
-Evocative of the cold winter month, it should be no surprise that all three of these gemstones exhibit various tones and hues of blue.
+December birthstones are turquoise, blue zircon, and tanzanite.
+Because this is a cold winter month, it should be no surprise that all three of these gemstones exhibit various tones and hues of blue.

-Eventually, lapis lazuli would be dropped in favor of blue zircon in the early 1950’s.
-In 2002, tanzanite would also come to join turquoise and blue zircon as official December birthstones.
+By the early 1950s, blue zircon replaces lapis lazuli due to growing customer interest.
+By 2002, tanzanite would also come to join turquoise and blue zircon as an official December birthstone.

 Historical December Birthstone

-There are two birthstones historically associated with December.
+There are two birthstones historical December birthstones.
 These are bloodstone and ruby.

-Bloodstone is the lesser known of the two.
-A variety of jasper, it has a green body color with red inclusions derived from hematite.
-Bloodstone’s name comes from these red spots, as they are meant to resemble blood.
-Bloodstone may also be known as heliotrope.
+Bloodstone is the lesser-known of the two.
+A variety of jasper, it has a green body color with red flecks, derived from hematite.
+Bloodstone’s name comes from its red spots, as many think they resemble blood drops.
+Another name for bloodstone is heliotrope.

 The second historical birthstone, ruby, needs little introduction.
-One of the traditional four precious stones, ruby, has long been popular as a gem.
-While ruby was the traditional December birthstone, it is currently the modern birthstone for July.
-A variety of corundum, ruby and sapphire are from the same family.
+One of the traditional precious stones, ruby, has long been popular as a gem.
+While ruby was the conventional December birthstone, it is currently the modern birthstone for July.
+A variety of corundum, ruby, and sapphire are from the same family.
 In the United States, there is a distinction between pink sapphire and ruby.
-Elsewhere in the world, however, they can be both be considered to be rubies.
+Elsewhere in the world, however, they can be both be considered rubies.

 December Birthstone Quick Facts

-- Turquoise, blue zircon, and tanzanite are considered the modern U.S. birthstones.
+- Turquoise, blue zircon, and tanzanite are the modern U.S. birthstones.